Comparison of AI generated floor plans versus professional architectural 3D rendering

 1. Regulatory Compliance Confidence

-When you submit professionally produced renderings to planning commissions, building departments, or landmark preservation boards, you’re submitting documentation that’s coordinated with your architectural drawing set.
-Officials reviewing your application can trust that the visualizations accurately represent what you’re proposing to build.
+When you submit professionally produced renderings to planning commissions, building departments, or landmark preservation boards, you are submitting documentation that is coordinated with your architectural drawing set.
+Officials reviewing your application can trust that the visualizations accurately represent what you are proposing to build.

 This compliance confidence accelerates approvals.
-Planning staff don’t need to request additional information or clarifications because the renderings answer their questions clearly and accurately.
+Planning staff do not need to request additional information or clarifications because the renderings answer their questions clearly and accurately.

 2. Investor and Lender Credibility